-Dried pieces, flavored salts, and powder can be used in many different flavoring ingredients and foods like casseroles, stir-fries marinades, dry rubs, grilled meats, roasted veggies, soups, sauces, stews, or one-pot meals.
+Dried pieces, flavored salts, and powder can be used in various flavoring ingredients and foods like casseroles, stir-fries marinades, dry rubs, grilled meats, roasted veggies, soups, sauces, stews, or one-pot meals.

 Peel the garlic cloves and cut them lengthwise in half.
 Layer them on drying trays, ensuring the cut sides face up.

-- Dry the cuts at 140 degrees Fahrenheit for two hours and then turn them for a quick finish at 130 degrees Fahrenheit.
+- Dry the cuts at 140 degrees Fahrenheit for two hours, then turn them for a quick finish at 130 degrees Fahrenheit.
 When completely dry, the garlic pieces will be crisp.

 - Remove them from the drying trays and put them on a wire rack to cool before you package them.

-- Pack the garlic halves in glass jars with air-tight lids and store them in a dry and cool cupboard.
+- Store the garlic halves in glass jars with air-tight lids in a dry and cool cupboard.

 Tips: if you usually have a surplus harvest, you can purchase a dehydrator.
 It is economical and can dry other foods, including vegetables, herbs, fruits, and berries.

 For ground garlic, put the dry garlic in a mortar and grind them into powder.
-If you are working with a lot of garlic cloves, this process can be tedious and time-consuming.
-To save some time, consider using a spice mill or a coffee grinder.
+If you are working with many garlic cloves, this process can be tedious and time-consuming.
+Consider using a spice mill or a coffee grinder to save some time.

 From powdered garlic, it’s easy to make garlic salt.
-You simply add sea salt to the powder in a 4:1 ratio and stir until it blends completely.
+Add sea salt to the powder in a 4:1 ratio and stir until it blends completely.

-Note: the flavored salt, powder, and dehydrated halves should be stored in air-tight containers and placed in a cool and dry spot away from direct sunlight.
+Note: the flavored salt, powder, and dehydrated halves should be stored in air-tight containers and placed in a cool, dry spot away from direct sunlight.
 In the right conditions, they can last for four years.